nicolashemonic/typescript-react-loadable-server-rendering/README.md

 - How to use React Router in both case ?
 - How to build all this features ?

-And the last but not the least, How to take make compatible and take advantage of TypeScript in all this features ?
+And the last but not the least, this project demonstrate and explain how to make compatible and take advantage of TypeScript in all this features.

 ### Quick Start